-The Department of Physics and Astronomy administers a cooperative program in Engineering.
+The Department of Physics and Astronomy participates in a cooperative program in Engineering.

 Two options are available: an informal Two-Two Plan and a formal Three-Two Dual Degree Plan.
 Students interested in the Dual Degree Plan must consult with the chair of the department before registration.